joekarl/Computer-Org-Arch-cs5113/ass1/README.md

 1. The lexer - Takes care of scanning for tokens
 2. Syntax parser - parses raw input (using lexer) and outputs an intermediate representation of the parse
-3. Architecture specific parser - parses intermediate input (using lexer) and outputs ISA specific assembly
+3. Architecture specific parser - parses intermediate input (using ir lexer) and outputs ISA specific assembly

 ###Language Grammar